cedricdelpoux/react-svg-piechart/README.md

     * `palette`: Array - by default palette contains 7 hexadecimal colors
     * `sectorStrokeWidth`: Number - by default is 3
     * `expandOnHover`: Boolean - by default is true
+    * `shrinkOnTouchEnd`: Boolean - by default is false
     * `expandedSector`: Number - by default is null
     * `onSectorHover`: Function - by default is null
     * `expandPx`: Number - by default is 10,